 Science Fiction often acts as a metaphorical mirror of our collective perspective toward technology, often depicting technophobia or technophilia.
-It is significant seeing Game Transfer Phenomena portrayed in this context.
+It is significant seeing GTP portrayed in this context.

 It is not common that academic research inspires an international TV series.
 I was surprised to see my research featured on the American series CSI, as a result of my PhD at Nottingham Trent University supervised by Professor Mark D. Griffiths.

 Here are some extracts from the story covered by NTU press in June 2015.

 The CSI: Cyber episode – which features Patricia Arquette and James Van Der Beek – aired in the US on May 13 and shows video gamers performing activities from a game in real-life contexts.
 The characters mentioned GTP, a term which Angelica coined herself, to explain the behaviour of a gamer who thought he could jump from one roof to another.